echoreader/wildgreen.blog/src/content/posts/plant-based-protein-powder-without-stevia.md

 Blend. **30g protein, 5g sugar max.**

+> Interested in cleaner, greener choices?
+You might enjoy [Ways to Be Sustainable in Everyday Life](https://wildgreen.blog/ways-to-be-sustainable-in-everyday-life/) for more mindful living ideas.

 ## Reading Labels Like a Pro

 I flip every tub.
 Avoid these red flags: